foxleigh81/letskillcapitalism.com/src/library/pages/meandering-insanity/ten-tips-for-throwing-a-great-party/index.md

 This tip can be considered optional and is entirely dependant on budget, more often than not, people DO bring things to a party but the best parties are fully catered for in advance.
 This isn’t usually as expensive as you think as if you buy enough booze, it should last you for at least two parties (as people often will drink their own stuff anyway).

-I generally buy the following:
+I generally buy the following (although depending on the taste of you and your friends - your milage may vary):

+- 2L Vodka
+- 1L Navy Run
+- 1L White Rum
+- 1L Whiskey
+- 1L Gin
-> 2L Vodka 1L Navy Run 1L White Rum 1L Whiskey 1L Gin 2 crates of beer 4 bottles of wine (which rarely get drank as the winos nearly always bring their own) ½L Brandy 1L Vermouth 2L Ginger Ale 2L Tonic Water 2L Soda Water 8L Fresh orange juice 1L Blackcurrant Juice 1L Lime Juice 1L Lemon Juice 6L Cola 4L Lemonade 1L Grenadine 1L Strawberry milk 1L Malibu 2L Taboo (original) A bag of citrus fruits (Lemons, Limes, Oranges. usually about 6-8 of each)
+- 2 crates of beer
+- 4 bottles of wine (which rarely get drank as the winos nearly always bring their own)
+- ½L Brandy
+- 1L Vermouth
+- 2L Ginger Ale
+- 2L Tonic Water
+- 2L Soda Water
+- 8L Fresh orange juice
+- 1L Blackcurrant Juice
+- 1L Lime Juice
+- 1L Lemon Juice
+- 6L Cola
+- 4L Lemonade
+- 1L Grenadine
+- 1L Strawberry milk
+- 1L Malibu
+- 2L Taboo (original)
+- A bag of citrus fruits (Lemons, Limes, Oranges. usually about 6-8 of each)

 I find this combination of alcohol and mixers is enough to make quite a few of the more popular cocktails (plus one of my own invention) and is generally enough booze to accommodate everyone at the party, I often find at the end of the party I still have quite a bit left for the next one.

 Food works well at a party but unless it is a dinner party, I’d advise against anything that could be considered a ‘meal’.
 Party snacks always go down a treat, again my shopping list usually consists of the following:

-> 2 Tubes of pringles 3 Bags of Doritos (different flavours) 1 large bag of peanuts 4 tubs of dip (usually, sour cream, salsa, hummous and nacho cheese) A hand full of carrot and celery sticks A couple of pizzas
+- 2 Tubes of pringles
+- 3 Bags of Doritos (different flavours)
+- 1 large bag of peanuts
+- 4 tubs of dip (usually, sour cream, salsa, hummous and nacho cheese)
+- A hand full of carrot and celery sticks
+- A couple of pizzas

 Plus my sister often bakes some muffins (or if it’s a special event, a cake).